 Failure to do so could result in Britain falling further behind other countries.
 Benefits to consumers, to the environment, and to industry would be lost as a result.

 Britain is on the starting grid.
 Now it’s time to get motoring.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.